Chicken Fajita Bowls

 - pico de gallo or salsa

-- hot sauce
+- hot sauce, optional

 - Rinse and drain quinoa.
 Place water, salt and quinoa into a saucepan and bring to a boil.
 Reduce to a simmer.
 Cover and cook for about 15 minutes, or until all liquid is absorbed.
 Remove from heat and let pot sit, covered for 2-3 minutes.
 Remove lid and fluff with a fork.